Srachuri-code/prime-env-hub-practice/README.md

-trying to implement the bootstrapping task spaces for self development from scratch as an RL environment using the prime intellect verifiers framework
+trying to implement the bootstrapping task spaces for self improvement paper from scratch as an RL environment using the prime intellect verifiers framework